Xenii1642/USB-GC2/README.md

 Voltage is 12V, but it also has 15V ✅
 Current is 5A for 12V ✅
 Current is 4.33A for 15V ✅
-➡️ This charger is 100% compatible, and you will be able to use it with both input mods! 😊 💡 If that's the case, you should use the 12V input instead of 15V.
+➡️ This charger is 100% compatible, and you will be able to use it with both input modes! 😊 💡 If that's the case, you should use the 12V input instead of 15V.